JonGerhardson/JonGerhardson.github.io/irene/Readme.md

 2025-07-09 15:55:06,https://connectchicopee.org/,56,476
 2025-07-13 19:29:43,https://connectchicopee.org/,66,476
 ```
 "Registered" cameras, along with body and dash cameras, are not counted on this map.
-It is unclear if this explains the difference in the numbers.
+Neither are logs of views for recorded camera footage, only live views are included.

 Camera locations are approximate, based on a combination of in-person observations and public records.
 To get GPS coordinates, known or presumed camera addresses were geocoded using an API service.
 In most cases, this location was taken from the ```location_name``` in Axon Fusus audit logs.